 Parents often want to put money aside for their children.
-Grandparents and other relatives or friends might also choose to contribute to a little one’s financial future.
+Grandparents and other relatives or friends might also choose to contribute to their financial future.

 Who is eligible?

-The government doesn’t make any contributions to the Junior ISA, but anyone else can chip in – parents, grandparents, relatives or friends.
+The government doesn’t make any contributions to Junior ISAs, but anyone else can chip in – parents, grandparents, relatives or friends.

 Cash or shares